 - ensure that their child receives the support that they require.

-There are some circumstances where contacting parents/carers may place a child or adult at greater risk.
+There are some circumstances where contacting parents and carers may place a child or adult at greater risk.

-After you have formed a suspicion/reasonable belief that a child is subject to abuse and
+After you have formed a suspicion or reasonable belief that a child is subject to abuse, and

-before contacting parents/carers your principal (or delegate) must seek advice from Victoria Police or DHHS Child Protection (depending on who the report has been made to).
-They will advise your principal (or delegate) about whether it is appropriate to contact parents/carers at this stage.
+DFFH Child Protection (depending on who the report has been made to).
+They will advise your principal (or delegate) about whether it is appropriate to contact parents or carers at this stage.

-The principal (or delegate) may be advised not to contact parents/carers (or one particular parent/carer) in circumstances where:
+The principal (or delegate) may be advised not to contact the parents or carers (or one particular parent or carer) in circumstances where:

-- a parent/carer is alleged to have engaged in the abuse (including in circumstances of suspected family violence, where alerting the alleged perpetrator may place others at greater risk)
+- a parent or carer is alleged to have engaged in the abuse (including in circumstances of suspected family violence, where alerting the alleged perpetrator may place others at greater risk)

-- a disclosure to the parents/carers may subject the child to further or more severe abuse
+- a disclosure to the parents or carers may subject the child to further or more severe abuse

 - the notification is likely to adversely affect the investigation of the incident by the relevant authorities.